Fox-ML-infrastructure/Fox-v1-infra/LEGAL/SUBSCRIPTIONS.md

 - **Corporate research labs** — Any research conducted by, for, or on behalf of a commercial organization requires a commercial license, regardless of whether the research lab has non-profit status or is operated as a separate entity
 - **University research with commercial ties** — Research funded by, sponsored by, or operationally integrated into commercial organizations requires a commercial license, even if performed at a non-profit institution
 - **Development, testing, and staging environments** — Any use in development, testing, staging, quality assurance, or other non-production environments within a business context requires a commercial license, regardless of whether such environments are labeled as "experimental" or "non-production"
-- **Open source contributions** — Contributing code, fixes, or improvements to the open-source version does not exempt commercial use from licensing requirements
+- **Open source contributions** — Contributing code, fixes, or improvements to the open-source version does not exempt Commercial Use (as defined in `COMMERCIAL_LICENSE.md` Section 1) from licensing requirements

 **Academic research that is conducted for, funded by, sponsored by, or operationally integrated into a commercial organization's activities requires a commercial license**, even if the research is performed by students, interns, or contractors.